DSR-RHIT/creating-reproducible-reports/pages/110_data-tidying.md

 ### check yourself

-Navigate to your results directory. it should look like this:
+Navigate to your scripts and results directories.
+They should look like this:

+    scripts\
+      |-- 01_calibr_data-reshaping.Rmd
+      `-- 02_calibr_data-tidying.Rmd

     results\
       `-- 02_calibr_data-tidying.csv